WalletHub, Financial Company

 @WalletHub

-Yes, umbrella insurance is worth it if the value of your assets exceeds your liability insurance limits.
+An umbrella insurance policy is worth it if the value of your assets exceeds your liability insurance limits.
 Umbrella policies are relatively inexpensive so they are worth the investment if you have significant assets you’re looking to protect from costly liability claims.

 Umbrella insurance provides additional liability coverage, typically starting at $1 million, and it usually costs at least $150 to $300 per year.
 Umbrella policies also cover certain situations that don’t typically fall under liability insurance, like libel and slander.